microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.document.md

 # Overview of Dynamic Telemetry Scenarios

-Dynamic telemetry can be technically intimidating and challenging.
+Dynamic Telemetry can be technically intimidating and challenging.
 This Scenario Driven section, aims to offer a usage vantage into this complex subject.

 This Scenario section will cover various scenarios commonly used by different personas to achieve business or technical results.We will discuss